Grant Hutton

-Grant Hutton (born July 25, 1995) is an American professional ice hockey defenseman who is an unrestricted free agent.
+Grant Hutton (born July 25, 1995) is an American former professional ice hockey defenseman.
 He most recently played for the Bridgeport Islanders of the American Hockey League (AHL) as a prospect for the New York Islanders of the National Hockey League (NHL).
 Hutton signed an entry-level contract with the Islanders in March 2019 after playing four years in the NCAA with the Miami RedHawks.
 He played in his first NHL game on November 20, 2021.

 Playing career

 Growing up in Carmel, Indiana, Hutton played youth hockey for the Indiana Junior Ice U16 team.
 In his second season with the team, Hutton tallied four goals and 14 assists through 18 games.
 Following this, he was selected by the Indiana Ice in the 2012 USHL Entry Draft and he subsequently split his time between the USHL and Corpus Christi IceRays and Janesville Jets of the NAHL.
 Hutton served as an alternate captain for the Ice Rays in the 2013–14 season, where he also tallied 6 goals and 13 assists through 43 games.
 Throughout his time in the USHL, Hutton also played for the Tri-City Storm and Des Moines Buccaneers.